 At the conclusion of the investigation, the Title IX Coordinator will share his or her findings with the complainant and the accused individual.
 The Title IX Coordinator will also determine whether a formal complaint is warranted.1

-If a formal complaint is warranted and the accused individual is a student, the Title IX Coordinator shall refer the matter to the appropriate hearing officer in the Office of Student Engagement.
+If a formal complaint is warranted and the accused individual is a student, the Title IX Coordinator shall refer the matter to the appropriate hearing officer in the Office of Student Advocacy, Rights and Conduct.
 The matter will then be handled in accordance with the University's Non-Academic Conduct Code.

 If a formal complaint is warranted and the accused individual is a faculty or staff member, a contractor or vendor to the University, or another third party, the complaint shall be referred to the University's Assistant Vice President for Student Life.
 The matter will then be handled in accordance with the University's Sexual Harassment Policy and Equal Opportunity and Discriminatory Harassment Policy.